-Automate your saving and investing
+6. Automate saving and investing

 I know, I know.
 This advice seems a bit overdone, but if there’s one thing I’ve learned during the years I’ve been full-time self-employed it’s that your freelance income is a roller coaster.

 The less time you spend fiddling with stashing away money, the higher chance you’ll have of actually saving it.
 At least, that’s what my experience has been as a freelancer with inconsistent income.

-Organize your finances on the go
+7. Organize your finances on the go

 But after experimenting with different strategies during my travels, I’ve learned exactly how to organize my freelance business and money no matter where I am at.

-Give these tips and try!
 They’re bound to work for you too.
 That way you can actually enjoy your vacation and not worry about going over budget or into debt when you’re supposed to be relaxing.